20 best Graphic drawing tablets of 2023

 The XPPen Artist 24 Pro device is really great, If you plan to spend hours at the huge screen for photo editing, sketching, painting or 3D sculpting this is a really great option.

-17. Huion Kamvas Pro 24
+11. Huion Kamvas Pro 24

 Huion Kamvas Pro 24 drawing tablet monitor

-It also supports 1.07 billion colors with high dynamic range, covering 140% of the sRGB gamut, giving you the tools to create rich, vivid images.
+The QLED panel sports 1.07 billion colors with high dynamic range, covering 140% of the sRGB gamut, giving you the tools to create rich, vivid images.

 The PW517 digital pen delivers an accurate and natural drawing experience with 8192 pressure sensitivity levels, a 60° tilt support, and a 300 pps report rate.

-18. iPad Pro (2022)
+12. Apple iPad Pro

 Apple iPad Pro 2022 12.9-inch standalone drawing tablet + apple pencil (2nd generation)

-The 12.9-inch Liquid Retina display offers a resolution of 2048 x 2732 pixels, delivering a pixel density of 264ppi. and 1,600 nits of peak brightness.
+The 12.9-inch Liquid Retina XDR display offers a resolution of 2048 x 2732 pixels, delivering a pixel density of 264ppi. and 1,600 nits of peak brightness.
 The display is vibrant, sharp and bright.

 The display’s refresh rate of 120Hz ensures excellent responsiveness.
 It also features True Tone, 115% of DCI-P3 wide color gamut and a mini-LED backlight.
 The tablet world doesn’t have much to rival it at the moment.

 Its compatibility with the Apple Pencil 2 means you get one of the best styluses available right now, drawing with the Apple pencil is great.
 It feels smooth and responsive.
-The pressure curve feels good, there are no jitter and breaks.

 Unfortunately, If you want to use a stylus, you’ll have to buy it separately.
 It charges using induction when you magnetically attach it to the side of your iPad Pro; it’s also a convenient way to store it.